naislab/naislab.github.io/research.md

 ## Research Areas

-Our research is organized around five interconnected themes:
+Our research is organized around six interconnected themes, following the research taxonomy established by the [International Association for AI Safety](https://www.iaseai.org):

 ### Interpretability & Transparency

 Understanding how AI systems work internally is foundational to safety.
-We develop methods to trace and visualize the mechanisms underlying AI behavior, focusing on:
+We develop mechanistic interpretability methods and probes to trace and visualize the mechanisms underlying AI behavior, focusing on:
 - Mechanistic interpretability of language models and neural agents
-- Causal analysis of internal representations and their effects on behavior
+- Probing techniques to understand internal representations and their causal effects
 - Methods for making AI decision-making processes transparent and auditable

 **Publications:**